What is considered a household pet?

 An untreated positive dog in Wisconsin may only be sold, transferred, or adopted if all of the following conditions are met:

-- Full disclosure of the dog's condition is provided by the dog seller/shelter to the buyer/recipient/adopter
+- Full disclosure of the dog's condition is provided by the dog seller/shelter to the buyer/recipient/adopter.

-- A signed statement is provided by the buyer/recipient/adopter and submitted to the Wisconsin State Veterinarian or designee stating that the dog will be treated with the appropriate treatment
+- A signed statement is provided by the buyer/recipient/adopter and submitted to the Wisconsin state veterinarian or designee stating that the dog will be treated with the appropriate treatment.

-- The buyer/recipient/adopter's statement is approved by the state veterinarian or designee
+- The buyer/recipient/adopter's statement is approved by the state veterinarian or designee.

-Exporting Pets Out of Wisconsin
+Requirements for Exporting Pets out of Wisconsin

-If you are planning to take a companion animal out of the United States, you can learn important information on the
+If you are planning to take a companion animal out of the U.S., information is available from the USDA's Animal and Plant Health Inspection Service (APHIS) for international animal export regulations.